 Prior to Registration:

-All students must fill out Hepatitis B/Meningitis wavier form prior to registering for the initial semester.
+All students must fill out the Hepatitis B/Meningitis wavier form prior to registering for the initial semester.

 Full-Time Registration Requirement: